mariam138/syncora_drf/README.md

 - **Cloudinary 1.41.0** - To allow storage of profile pictures when users upload a new one
 - **django-cloudinary-storage 0.3.0** - To allow integration of storage with the Django framework
+- **Pillow 10.4** - For use with Django's ImageField, as recommended by the django-cloudinary-storage docs

 ## Testing